On the characteristic polynomial of Cartan matrices and Chebyshev polynomials: Chebyshev polynomials

 \section{Chebyshev polynomials}

-To compute explicitly $p_n(x)$ we use the following result due to A. Koranyi \cite{koranyi}: \begin{proposition} Let $C$ be the $n \times n$ Cartan matrix of a simple Lie algebra over $\mathbf{ C}$.
+To compute explicitly $p_n(x)$, we use the following result, see \cite{coxeter} and \cite{koranyi}. \begin{proposition} Let $C$ be the $n \times n$ Cartan matrix of a simple Lie algebra over $\mathbb{ C}$.
 Let $p_n(x)$ be its characteristic polynomial and define $q_n(x)={\rm det} (2x I +A)$.
 Then

 The polynomial $q_n$ is related to Chebyshev polynomials as follows: